 Planning on Sri Lanka Surf trip?
 Well here’s everything you need to know about surfing Sri Lanka – surf spots and seasons to accommodation and budgets!

-A Sri Lanka surf trip ticks all the boxes for any traveller surfer – a place where tropical waters, epic street food and pumping waves all combine to produce one of the best upcoming surf destinations in the world right now.
+A Sri Lanka surf trip ticks all the boxes for any traveller surfer – it’s a place where tropical waters, epic street food and pumping waves all combine making surfing Sri Lanka an epic adventure and some of the reasons it’s one of the top surf destinations in the world right now.

 A relatively easy flight from Europe, it’s a country where you can surf in boardies (or bikinis!), live on the cheap and score epic waves year round.